MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/test-cloud/starting-a-test-run.md

+---
+title: Starting a Test Run
+description: How to start a test run in Test Cloud
+keywords: test cloud
+author: jraczak
+---

 # Starting a Test Run

 This section provides instructions for initiating a test run with test suites that have been prepared for upload.
 To learn how to prepare a test suite for upload to Test Cloud, see [preparing tests for upload](/test-cloud/preparing-tests-for-upload).